Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Methods

-The next step will be learning the weights vector $\mathbf{W}_{1}, \mathbf{W}_{2}$ in the neural network from data.
+We train the neural network models for scaling laws on the density fluctuation spectra data $\left<{\delta \rho}^2\right>$.
+Specifically, it refers to learning the weight vectors $\mathbf{W}_{1}, \mathbf{W}_{2}$ in the neural network \eqref{The neural network} from data.
 This requires a loss function as the learning target.
-In our case, the loss function compares the difference between the observed spectra $\left<\rho^2\right>_{dsmc}$ and predicted spectra $\left<\rho^2\right>$.
-The former are results from the DSMC method, while the latter are the predictions of the governing equation \eqref{Non-dim Macroscopic Equations} and the constitutive relations \eqref{The Linear Model on Derivatives: stress_and_flux, not flux, Fourier} and \eqref{Fix Pr}.
+In our case, the loss function compares the difference between the observed spectra $\left<\delta\rho^2\right>_{dsmc}$ and predicted spectra $\left<\delta\rho^2\right>$.
+The former are training data obtained from the DSMC computation (Appendix \ref{Ap: E}), while the latter are the predictions of the governing equation.
 We define the loss function for any input weight vector $\mathbf{W} = \mathbf{W}_{1}, \mathbf{W}_{2}$ as

-in which spectra are functions on $\omega$ and the Knudsen number, and the predicted spectra $\left<\rho^2\right>$ is a function on the weights vectors $\mathbf{W}$ because it depends on the neural network $M(\Kn)$.
+in which the predicted spectra $\left<\delta \rho^2\right>$ is a function on the weight vectors $\mathbf{W}$ because it depends on the neural network $M(\Kn)$.
 The symbol $\mathbb{E}_{\Kn \sim U}$ represents taking the expectation numerically by sampling $\Kn$ from a uniform distribution $U$.
 Meanwhile, $ \mathbb{E}_{\omega \sim p(\omega|\Kn)}$ represents taking the expectation by sampling $\omega$ from a conditional distribution $p(\omega|k)$, which is proportional to the amplitude of the DSMC spectra.
 Sampling $\omega$ in this way makes the sample point lies more in the peak region.
-After defining the loss function, we use the ADAM \cite{Kingma2015} optimizer to minimize the loss function.
-The unknown coefficients $\mathbf{W}$ are therefore determined.
+After defining the loss function, we use the ADAM \cite{Kingma2015} optimizer to minimize the loss function and determine the weight vectors (Appendix \ref{AP: F}).

+We take extra caution on the finite domain effect of the DSMC computed spectra data.
+The DSMC simulates gas confined in 1-D space of finite domain length $L_d$.
+However, we aim to compute the density fluctuation spectra for Fourier modes with infinite spatial span.
+Therefore, finite domain length inevitably affects the spectra, especially for Fourier modes with a wavelength comparable to domain length.
+Such finite domain effect is proportional to the mean free path and domain length ratio $\frac{l}{L_d}$ which vanishes as $L_d$ tends to infinity.
+As a solution, we use a large domain length much greater ($>200$ times) than the mean free path of the gas, eliminating the finite domain effect in the DSMC computed spectra.